 With four DART light rail stations currently serving Richardson, Johnson has also been active in redevelopment initiatives around station-area Transit-Oriented and Mixed-Use Development land uses.
 Recently he played a lead role in the creation of planned development and Tax Increment Reinvestment Zones (TIRZ) near the Bush Turnpike Station in 2011 and the creation of the "CityLine" development.

-Johnson has been instrumental in attracting new headquarters or major operations of leading companies such as Cisco Systems, Blue Cross Blue Shield of Texas, Fossil Inc., Metro PCS, VCE, id Software, AT&T, Samsung Telecommunications America, United Health Care, and Digital Realty Trust.
+Johnson has been instrumental in attracting or retaining new headquarters or major operations of leading companies such as Raytheon, Cisco Systems, Blue Cross Blue Shield of Texas, Fossil Inc., Metro PCS, VCE, id Software, AT&T, Samsung Telecommunications America, United Health Care, and Digital Realty.

 Johnson holds a Bachelors degree in political science from Austin College, and a Masters in Public Administration from the University of North Texas.
 He is also a graduate of the Public Executive Institute of the LBJ School of Public Affairs.
 He is a Past-President of the North Texas City Management Association (NTCMA), and a Past-President of the Urban Management Assistants of North Texas (UMANT).
 He is also a Past Director At-Large of the Texas City Management Association (TCMA) and is the 2013-2014 President of the Texas City Management Association.
 Johnson was named the “Administrator of the Year” by the Texas Municipal Library Directors Association (TMLDA) and is the 1995 Distinguished Alumni recipient for the Department of Public Administration at the University of North Texas.
 He is also a Joy Sansom Mentor Award recipient from the UMANT.